OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ![](deploy-all-the-things.png)

 Right now it is only deploying OctoFx.
-In the future it can deploy other applications, and in the order they need to be deployed.
+In the future, it can deploy other applications, and in the order, they need to be deployed.

 ![](deploy-all-the-things-process.png)